 More than a third of the students in a typical first-year class at Xavier have not chosen a major, and many more switch majors during their first or second year.
-Students in the Exploratory program work with professors, academic advisors and mentors to discover how their passions and interests relate to majors, careers and industries.
+Students who declare the exploratory major work with professors, academic advisors and mentors to discover how their passions and interests relate to majors, careers and industries.

 - Participate in the First-Year Seminar program.
 Staff and students work closely together during the first year, and all along the way, to help students discover their paths.